UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 Sophisticated tools like Google Analytics can be turned into a UX barometer when used right.
 As a business, it's essential to continuously collect this data to understand trends.

-6. Requirement analysis
+6. Requirement Analysis

 Any product is built based on a large set of requirements.
 They typically range from design to code and beyond.
 Researchers can identify possible issues by simply looking at the requirements of the current iteration of a product.